aristotelis96/Voncoin/README.md

 * IP is the IP of the bootstrap node (default 10.0.2.4:5000)
 * -b=1 is a flag indicating a node as bootstrap (default value 0).
 NOTE: Only **one** node can be set as bootstrap in a network at a time

-Bootstrap node starts with 500 coins (genesis block) and each time a new node enters the network it recieves 100 coins.
+Bootstrap node starts with n\*100 coins (n=number of Nodes) and each time a new node enters the network it recieves 100 coins.
 Also each node is assinged an id (bootstrap has id=0, first node to connect has id=1 etc.)

-*This is hardcoded for now meaning maximum number of nodes can be 5.
-To be updated*

 ## Testing the blockchain
 ##### Important note: Before making any transactions all nodes must be connected to the network